Abdur-rahmaanJ/angel-claw/README.md

-# Angel Claw
+# 🪽 Angel Claw

-A personal AI agent framework based on OpenClaw, using `angel-recall` for memory and `litellm` for LLM interactions.
+A personal AI agent framework inspired by OpenClaw, using `angel-recall` for memory and `litellm` for LLM interactions.

 ## Features